madajaju/edgemere/docs/edgemere/cpl/usecases/managedatacenter/index.md

 IT Operations can disable a data center that will disable all of the devices in the data center.
 This can be used to test business continuity, move data center devices or decomission a data center.

 ![Scenario DisableDataCenter](./DisableDataCenter.png)
+#### Criteria

+* Given - IT Operations has created data center with host devices
+* When - IT Operations executes data center disable command
+* Then - IT Operations has created data center with host devices

 #### Steps
 1. [device create --name host1 --file ./templates/device.yaml](#action-device-create)